psychoplath9450/SUMI/README.md

 - Things will **crash**.
 Memory is limited and the code is not bulletproof.
 - You **will** encounter bugs.
 Lots of them.

-If you're looking for a reliable e-reader experience, use the stock firmware or buy a Kindle.
-This project exists for tinkerers who want to experiment with ESP32 + e-ink development, not for people who want to actually read books comfortably.
+If you're looking for a reliable e-reader experience, use the stock firmware or check out Crosspoint.
+This project exists for tinkerers who want to experiment with ESP32 + e-ink development, not for people who want to actually read books comfortably (for now atleast).

 **You have been warned.**